Ehesp/foobar/docs/auth/social-auth.md

 The`react-native-twitter-signin` library allows us to login (using `RNTwitterSignIn`) which returns `authToken` and `authTokenSecret`

-Make sure you thorougly follow the instructions on setting up the necessary requirements to get react-native-twitter-signin working.
+Make sure you thoroughly follow the instructions on setting up the necessary requirements to get `react-native-twitter-signin` working.

 ```js